ClavelLab/genome-assembly/README.md

 ## Changelog

+* v7.0: Concatenate genome and plasmids sequences (if any).
+Add plasmids proteins annotations.
 * v6.1: Fix conda environments setup by updating snakemake wrappers.
 * v6.0: Checksums for both the genome archive and FASTA file are computed.
 Improved the table.
 Assembly with unpaired reads is possible.
 * v5.3.2: Fixes for conda environments